TomMonks/treatment-centre-sim/_sources/content/02_model_code/03_instr.md

 ## Executing code in the book

 The [model code](./04_model.ipynb) can also be excuted directly from the pages of this book.
 To do this repeat steps 1-2 above, but select `live code` from the drop down menu.
 Blocks of code will now be converted to interactive and executable **cells**.

+> Note live code uses mybinder.org.
+This is experiencing a temporary shortage of capacity.

 ## Executing the code on a local machine using Docker